 Union Time: Fighting for Workers’ Rights follows the story of workers at the Smithfield Pork Processing plant in Tar Heel, North Carolina, who fought for safe, fair working conditions – and won.
 It goes beyond hype about unions (from both sides) to show how people standing together can break the cycle of poverty and injustice.
 It also demonstrates the convergence of labor rights and civil rights, carrying on the legacy of Rev. Martin Luther King, Jr.

 Since the Smithfield facility opened in Tar Heel in 1992, meatpacking workers endured dangerous working conditions, intimidation, and low pay.
-Fast line speeds and lack of job training led to amputated fingers, knife injuries, repetitive stress injuries, concussion, and broken limbs.
+Fast line speeds and lack of job training led to amputated fingers, knife injuries, repetitive stress injuries, concussions, and broken limbs.
 One worker died when he was sent to clean out a tank filled with toxic fumes without standard OSHA safeguards.

 A turning point came when organizers engaged the broader community in the struggle.
 The UFCW launched the Justice@Smithfield campaign to make the public aware of the situation in Tar Heel.
 Rev. William J. Barber II of the NC NAACP and many other religious leaders described the cause as a merging of labor rights and civil rights.
 Jobs with Justice, the United Church of Christ, the Beloved Community of Greensboro, NC, and many other churches and religious denominations across the country publicized the campaign.

 Hispanic workers faced special challenges.
 In 2006, they had to respond to “no-match” letters that demanded proof of a valid Social Security number.
-(Any employer has the responsibility to verify legality of employment upon hiring, but when the law is not followed, it is ge blamed on the employee, not the employer.)
+(Any employer has the responsibility to verify legality of employment upon hiring, but when the law is not followed, it gets blamed on the employee, not the employer.)
 Immigration officials took immigrant employees into custody in the plant and, during early-morning raids, at their homes.

 Imagine being a worker in the Tar Heel plant, facing threats that you will lose your job if you talk about the union, enduring daily indignities such as not being able to go to the bathroom, being called a liar when you report an injury, or being yelled at for no reason at all.
 Imagine the courage it takes to stand up against a multinational corporation that will be happy to replace you with another worker if you step out of line.
 The Tar Heel workers refused to give up despite the failed elections in 1993 and 1997.